 All users, including those with disabilities, need access to your website or tool.
 When building your projects, you need to structure them in a way that considers usage, responsiveness, and functionality.

 You can become a good web developer without going to university.
 However, by studying for a degree, you will learn from industry experts, which will help turn you into an excellent web developer.
 Additionally, universities have access to countless resources and opportunities that others may not have.
-For example, many courses involve work placements, which is invaluable when applying for jobs.
+For example, many web development courses involve work placements, which is invaluable when applying for jobs.

 Everyone thinks and solves problems differently.
 Reading other people’s code is essential to learning, as you can see how other developers approached a similar problem and the solution they used.
 When we refer to reading code, it means more than seeing what’s on the surface, and it can be an extremely complex process.
 You should follow these steps:

 Accuracy is vital when it comes to web design, but you’ll need to master speed; clients aren’t going to wait around while you click around the screen like a tortoise.
 The best way to code faster is to learn shortcuts, which will help you navigate faster.
 Learn these shortcuts to get started: